Underrated State Parks That Are in Your Backyard

 Why Brazos Bend Is Worth a Visit

-Unless you’re absolutely bent on hiking around, the best way to see the park is on horseback.
-Thirteen miles of trails can be explored on horseback, and there are even equestrian campsites for those who won’t part from their horses.
+Unless you’re absolutely bent on hiking, horseback is the best way to see the park.
+Explore thirteen miles of trails can be explored, and stay at an equestrian campsite so you don't part from your horse.

 10. Hayes Lake State Park, Minnesota